CausalRivers/experiments/causal_discovery_zoo/README.md

 # Causal Discovery zoo (Unifying Causal Discovery algorithms)

+This is an early version of: [Causal Discovery Zoo](https://github.com/Gideon-Stein/Causal_Discovery_Zoo) If you want to use this for anything other than recreating the CausalRiver experiments, please choose the newer version.

 The following content is included in this repository:

 1. Causal Discovery general Benchmarking sleeve